ImperialCollegeLondon/dcw-hash-of-sets/README.md

 To build this "hash of sets of strings" example:

-1. download the c-tools to your home directory:
+1. if you don't already have ~/c-tools installed, download the c-tools to your home directory:

 cd
 wget http://www.doc.ic.ac.uk/~dcw/c-tools.tgz
 tar xzf c-tools.tgz

 2. set up this project to use the c-tools library: